rakshixh/Samraksh/README.md

-# Samraksh: Women Safety Device
+# Samraksh: IoT Based Women Safety Device

 ### Abstract
 * Despite the fact that our country is a powerhouse with a developing economy, it nevertheless has a number of crimes against women.